samvv/tsastgen/README.md

 ### output-file

 If present, the file where the transformed `input-file` must be written to.
+If not present, the program will output the result to standard output.

 ### --root-node

-The name of the node that serves as the root node of the abstract syntax tree.
-It will automatically be converted to a union type containing all possible AST node types.
+The name of the node that serves as the root node of the abstract syntax tree.It will automatically be converted to a union type containing all possible AST node types.

 If `--root-node` is not specified, _tsastgen_ will search for a declaration named `Syntax`.

 ## License

 I chose to license this piece of software under the MIT license, in the hope that you may find it useful.
 You may freely use this generator in your own projects, but it is always nice if you can give a bit of credit.